June 24, 2019

 2. Encourage your participants to think!

-3. Use various channels to gather feedback!
+3. Use different channels to gather feedback!

-4. Ask specifically for points of criticism!
+4. Specifically ask for criticism!

-5. Always provide an open response option!
+5. Always provide an open option for responses!

 Are you wondering what you need for a good online course?
 Get our free checklist here with a step-by-step guide for successful e-learnings.